thelarryrutledge/alvu-app/memory.md

     - Configured specific rules for service worker and test files
     - Successfully formatted entire codebase with consistent style
     - Ready for development with automated code quality checks
+  - ✅ Basic README with comprehensive setup instructions
+    - Created detailed README.md with project overview and key features
+    - Included complete setup instructions from cloning to deployment
+    - Documented all development scripts and their purposes
+    - Added project structure overview with clear explanations
+    - Included deployment instructions and testing guidelines
+    - Added contributing guidelines and development best practices
+    - Documented security measures and support resources
+    - Created roadmap for future development phases

+## Task 1: Project Foundation & Setup - COMPLETED ✅
+All subtasks in Task 1 have been successfully completed:
+- ✅ Svelte project with Vite initialized and configured
+- ✅ Tailwind CSS responsive design system implemented
+- ✅ PWA configuration with manifest and service worker
+- ✅ Vercel deployment settings and configuration
+- ✅ Supabase project setup and API key configuration
+- ✅ Environment configuration files and connection testing
+- ✅ Comprehensive project structure and folder organization
+- ✅ Git repository initialization and version control
+- ✅ ESLint and Prettier code quality tools configured
+- ✅ Comprehensive README with setup and development instructions

+The project foundation is now complete and ready for Task 2: Database Schema & Supabase Configuration.

 ## Critical Implementation Notes